Walter Wolfrum: Later life

 Following the end of World War II, according to Wolfrum's own account, he and Hans-Ulrich Rudel were in contact in the first years.
 The two had briefly met twice during the war.
 Wolfrum's girlfriend Irene Rühl had a friend who worked for the Americans as a secretary at a hospital in Fürth where Rudel was being treated.
 With the help of this friend, Rudel's release papers were signed and he was set free.
 Wolfrum states that he then periodically aided Rudel as a motorcycle driver and courier.
 Additionally, Wolfrum's father helped Rudel's father, Johannes Rudel, find a new home and position as a pastor in Gunzenhausen.
 At the time, Rudel was getting in contact with his former comrades from Schlachtgeschwader 2.
 With the aid of these comrades, Rudel had set up a smuggling ring across the various zones of Allied-occupied Germany.
 The official currency in Germany at the time was still the Reichsmark and its exchange rate varied from zone to zone.
 Rudel and his men built an illegal business, disguised as a haulage company, around this discrepancy in exchange rates by smuggling large sums of money from one zone to another, buying and selling currency with a profitable margin.
 Wolfrum states that his contact with Rudel ended in 1948 after Rudel had left for Argentina.

+In late 1945, Wolfrum married Irene Rühl, nicknamed "Quex" for her lively character by her friends.
+The two had shared a long friendship and had first met at a dancing school in 1939 aged 16.
+The marriage produced four daughters.
+On 1 February 1946, Wolfrum, who had briefly considered attending university, was hired by his father-in-law August Rühl, founder and owner of the August Rühl GmbH, a manufacturer of gold leaf in Schwabach.
+On 16 May 1988, his wife Irene died of cancer.
+Two years later, Wolfrum married Monika Patzig.

 Wolfrum then became a successful aerobatics pilot, winning the German Championship in 1962 and taking second place in 1961, 1963, 1964 and 1966.
-He died on 26 August 210 at the age of in Schwabach, Germany.
+He died on 26 August 2010 at the age of in Schwabach, Germany.

 Summary of career

 Aerial victory claims

 According to US historian David T. Zabecki, Wolfrum was credited with 137 aerial victories.
+Spick also lists him with 137 aerial victories claimed in 423 combat missions and a mission-to-claim ratio of 3.09.
+Obermaier lists him with 424 combat missions flown.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and state that Wolfrum was credited with 134 aerial victories, plus sixteen further unconfirmed claims.
 All of his victories were claimed on the Eastern Front.

-Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 34 Ost 76891".
-The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
-These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.